ossf/s2c2f/README.md

 ##
 **Motivation**

 OSS has become a critical aspect of any software supply chain.
 The S2C2F was designed based on known threats (i.e. tactics and techniques) used by adversaries to compromise OSS packages.
-By leveraging the framework, organizations can securely consume OSS dependencies into the developer's workflow and enhance their OSS governance program to address threats specific to OSS consumption.
+By leveraging the framework, software development teams and organizations can securely consume OSS dependencies into the developer's workflow and enhance their OSS governance program to address threats specific to OSS consumption.

 ##